![]() |

 “Liya did a great job.
-I met her in the 1990's at a party at Iman's apartment in New York City.
-I was at the peak of my career and Liya was a beginner.
-She starred at me all the time and then introduced herself.
-Ten years later, she became a supermodel herself and played me in the movie," said Waris Dirie.
-Besides the fact that Liya Kebede is perfect for the role, I'm wondering, "Who else was at that party?”
+I met her in the ’90s at a party at Iman’s apartment in New York.
+I was at the height of my career, she was just starting out.
+She kept looking at me, then finally introduced herself,” said Waris Dirie.

-With that said, the procedures are not comparable.
-Female circumcision is ultimately about control, or as Dirie explains, “FGM is a crime against women.
+But the equivalence doesn’t hold.
+The procedures are not comparable.
+Female genital mutilation is about control over bodies, and autonomy.
+As Dirie explains, “FGM is a crime against women.
 It destroys female sexuality and self-determination.”
+The harm is profound, and the silencing absolute, echoing Yeats’s line: “The falcon cannot hear the falconer.”

 The fact that this is still going on is mind boggling.